flightstats/hub/datahub-service/README.md

 The time interface returns all of the URIs of items inserted within the specified minute.

 To see the time format, issue a HEAD or GET request on the `time` link returned from the channel metadata.
-The datahub will issue a 303 redirect.
+The datahub will issue a 303 redirect for the current time.

 `HEAD http://deihub/channel/stumptown/time`